 Archer Farms Hot Cocoa – This popular Target brand has a few dairy-free, kosher parve flavors.
-We noted the Malted Milk Chocolate (yes, really!), Candy Cane, Dark Chocolate, and Pumpkin Spice.
+We noted the Malted Milk Chocolate (yes, really!), Candy Cane/Peppermint, Dark Chocolate, Cinnamon, and Pumpkin Spice.
 But the Caramel did contain dairy.

 CAcafe Cocoa – If you’re craving a creamier instant blend, this brand uses a coconut base and has fun to-go cups of cocoa, too!

 Cacoco – Touted as “superfood” drinking chocolate, you can bet that this brand makes a rich and relatively nutritious mug of hot cocoa.
 They are a vegan company, and at last check, they had three dairy-free hot chocolate varieties: Original, Global Warrior, and Essential Midnight.
 We have taste-tested this brand; see our full review here: CaCoCo Superfood Drinking Chocolate.

 Cocoa Canard – Far more decadent than a mix, this chocolatier produces 64% cacao spooning chocolate that melts right in for a creamy dairy-free hot chocolate.
 We have taste-tested this brand; see our full review here: Cocoa Canard Spooning Chocolate.

 Cocoa Cravings – I just recently discovered this brand of certified organic, gourmet hot cocoa drinks and drinking chocolates.
 From Cool Peppermint to Spicy Curry, all varieties appear to be both non-dairy and vegan!